ishaqBBC/blog/blog/content/blog/2026-03-13-aws-124-CloudFront-HandsOn.md

 One of the most common ways to use Amazon [CloudFront](https://magicishaqblog.netlify.app/2026-03-06-aws-123-Amazon-CloudFront/) is to deliver files stored in Amazon S3.
 This setup allows you to keep your files private while still serving them quickly to users around the world.

-In this guide, we walk through a  example of creating an S3 bucket, uploading files, and connecting it to [CloudFront](https://magicishaqblog.netlify.app/2026-03-06-aws-123-Amazon-CloudFront/).
+In this guide, we walk through a  example of creating an [S3 bucket](https://magicishaqblog.netlify.app/2025-03-21-aws-85-Amazon-s3-hands-on/) , uploading files, and connecting it to [CloudFront](https://magicishaqblog.netlify.app/2026-03-06-aws-123-Amazon-CloudFront/).

 ## Create an S3 Bucket for Store Files